Balazs-topg/tribeify/README.md

 # Tribeify
-A community building app for influencer
+A community building app for influencers